roytang/blog/content/quotes/tic.md

 you let yourself be blinded by fear

 don't let yourself be controlled by fear

 ---

 ### 149

-<jaeger> that's terrible
+&lt;jaeger&gt; that's terrible

-<jaeger> also it's the sort of thing no one would notice if i "accidentally" removed it
+&lt;jaeger&gt; also it's the sort of thing no one would notice if i &quot;accidentally&quot; removed it

 ---